Book: Top US officer feared Trump could order China strike

 Milley was appointed by Trump in 2018 and later drew the president’s wrath when he expressed regret for participating in a June 2020 photo op with Trump after federal law enforcement cleared a park near the White House of peaceful protesters so Trump could stand at a nearby damaged church.

-Requests for comment from Milley were not immediately returned.
-Milley’s second warning to Beijing came after Trump had fired Secretary of Defense Mike Esper and filled several top positions with interim officeholders loyal to him.
+Milley’s second warning to Beijing came after Trump had fired Defense Secretary Mark Esper and filled several top positions with interim officeholders loyal to him.

-The book also offers new insights into Trump’s efforts to hold on to power despite losing the election to Democrat Joe Biden.
+The book also offers new insights into Trump’s efforts to hold on to power despite losing the election to Biden.

 Trump refused to concede and offered false claims that the election had been stolen.
 He repeatedly pressed his vice president, Mike Pence, to refuse to certify the election results at the Capitol on Jan.
 6, the event that was later interrupted by the mob.